 An alternate lookup is an optional, User-defined item identifier that can be used to locate and quickly list items on documents.
 The use of alternate look-ups is well suited to retailers that do not tag their merchandise or to those that want to print vendor part numbers on purchase orders or other documents.

-To know more about Point of Sale barcodes and UPCs Call QuickBooks Support at 1 (877) 227 2303.
-Also, you can write us at email@example.com.
+To know more about Point of Sale barcodes and UPCs Call QuickBooks Support.
+Also, you can write us at firstname.lastname@example.org.
 Feel free to reach us anytime; our team of executives is 24/7 available at your service.
 For more information visit, www.quickbooksupport.net.